ejmelias/portfolio-one/posts/contentlayer.md

 date: '2023-08-18'
 ---

 In the ever-evolving landscape of web development, creating performant and dynamic websites has become a top priority.
 The rise of static site generators has enabled developers to achieve blazing-fast loading times and exceptional user experiences.
 One tool that stands out in this domain is Next.js Contentlayer, a powerful framework that leverages the simplicity of Markdown files to generate stunning static pages.
-In this blog post, we'll explore how Next.js Contentlayer can be used to supercharge your developer portfolio.
+In this blog post, we'll explore how Next.js Contentlayer can be used to supercharge your website.

 ## What is Next.js Contentlayer?